Pagan Song Writer’s Guidelines

 Does anyone read your blog posts?

 That varies wildly, depending on how many people share, link to and otherwise promote our posts.
 The post with the most views has 5,886.
 A typical viewership is about 350 people.
 If you use words in your title, first paragraph and headings that pagans are likely to use as search terms in Google, your post will get a lot more hits over time.
 Ask yourself what someone interested in what you wrote about would type into their search box, and then make sure those words appear in a prominent spot in your article.
-One of our most-read posts is called Chants for Winter Solstice Rituals.
-It gets a lot of views each year because that’s exactly what people are Googling when they want that information.
+One of our most-read posts is called “Honoring the Horned God“.
+It gets a lot of views each year because that’s what people are Googling when they want that information.

 How can I make sure lots of people read my post?